 • Transfer the soaked seed mixture onto a large baking tray.
 Using a spatula, spread the mixture evenly to create a very thin layer.

-• Send to bake for an hour and fifteen minutes to an hour and thirty minutes or until completely dry crispy.
+• Send to bake for an hour and thirty minutes to an hour and forty-five or until completely dry and crispy.

-• Once cooled, crack into medium pieces (about 20 pieces) and store in an airtight container for seven days.
+• Once cooled, crack into medium pieces (about 20 pieces) and store in an airtight container for up to seven days.

 Nutrition Information: